HMCTS Historic Debt Team

 Commentary from Bailiff Advice Online

 If you have received a letter from either the HMCTS Historic Debt Team or from Marston Group, Excel or Collectica Ltd with the reference HMCTS HD in relation to a court fine that you had not known about, you can email a question to us using our online Enquiry Form.
-Alternatively, you can contact us via our free helpline.
+Alternatively, can contact our free helpline.
 Details are on our Contact page.